AINetworkAr/design-systematics/README.md

 ### Disadvantage(s): load balancer

 * The load balancer can become a performance bottleneck if it does not have enough resources or if it is not configured properly.
-* Introducing a load balancer to help eliminate a single point of failure results in increased complexity.
+* Introducing a load balancer to help eliminate single points of failure results in increased complexity.
 * A single load balancer is a single point of failure, configuring multiple load balancers further increases complexity.

 ### Source(s) and further reading